meganchang10/blogposts/README.md

   "date-created" : 06/27/2018
 }

 Authorized users can use the API to create a new article, update an existing one, or delete an existing one.
-All users can use the API to read the articles.
-The website (insert website) will use this API to pull and display all the articles.
+To become an authorized user, contact meganchang10@gmail.com.
+All users can use the API to read articles.
+The website (insert website) will use this API to pull and display all the articles in the database.

 ## Prerequisites